zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/forms/integration.md

 ## 3. Add Form Fields

-All our form needs now is fields!
-Let's add a Comment field and a Submit button.
+Now we need to add fields to our form.
+Let's include a Comment field and a Submit button.

 {% image %}
 ![Add Form Fields](/assets/ytp/forms/integration/add-form-fields.gif)